Entanglion/entanglion-spoe/README.md

 Entanglion: Space Pirates introduces a number of new game elements to make Entanglion more challenging and more rewarding.

-> ⚠️ Entanglion: Space Pirates is a work in progress and we are looking for feedback on mechanics, game length, balance, and anything else that could make this expansion more enjoyable.
-Please open an [issue](../../issues) and leave us your feedback!

 ## Overview
 You are the captain of an intergalactic mining business, but you have always dreamed of what life would be like as a space pirate, wandering the universe in search of the best loot.
 The good news is that the Space Pirates of Entanglion (SPOE) are seeking a new captain to join their ranks!
 The bad news is that membership into this elite pirate group requires achieving a certain level of technological sophistication -- one might say, _quantum_ sophistication -- and they're going to take the first qualified applicant.